Saskatchewan Multitype Database Licensing Program

 Saskatchewan Multitype Database Licensing Program (MDLP) is a province-wide program in which libraries work together to purchase access to electronic information resources to allow library patrons across Saskatchewan can access a variety of online journals, magazines, newspapers, encyclopedias, e-books, and other resources.

-- nine public library systems;
+- ten public library systems;

 - all K to 12 schools represented by the Ministry of Education;

-- seven post-secondary institutions;
+- most post-secondary institutions;

-- eleven special libraries; and,
+- several special libraries; and,

 - Provincial Library and Literacy Office.